eerimoq/pictools/README.rst

 About
 =====

-`PIC tools` is a collection of tools to ease PIC development.
+`PIC tools` is a collection of tools to ease PIC software development.
 PIC is family of microcontrollers made by `Microchip`_.

 Features: